beiji-ma/redefinecad/articles/redefine_cad_02_storage.md

 A single file, `manifest.json`, may describe the entry point, type system, schema versions, and basic metadata.

-💡 *Note: In this illustration, we use **``** folder to explain the object model.
+💡 *Note: In this illustration, we use the **``** folder with **``** files to explain the object model conceptually.
 In practice, these objects are not tied to any specific file format or filesystem layout.
 They may reside in a Git packfile, a content-addressable database, or even an object storage like S3 or IPFS.
-The JSON representation is used here purely for conceptual clarity.*
+The JSON representation is only a pedagogical convenience—not a literal implementation.*

 ## Benefits